Abinger Harvest: Contents

 Abinger Hammer is a small village in the Vale of Holmesdale that had been connected to the Forsters for many decades.

-The work received a muted and divided response: Q. D. Leavis arguing in Scrutiny that “it is a disappointing book”, but John Crowe Ransom in The Yale Review dubbing it “one of the notable literary miscellanies of our time”.
+The work received a muted and divided response.
+Q. D. Leavis called it “a disappointing book” in a review published in Scrutiny, but in The Yale Review John Crowe Ransom called it “one of the notable literary miscellanies of our time”.

 Libel action: "A Flood in the Office"

 The first edition included an article reviewing a pamphlet by engineer William Willcocks titled "A Flood in the Office".
 Willcocks' pamphlet disparaged Murdoch Macdonald's views on treatment of the Nile and Murdoch subsequently won a libel case against Willcocks for the publication.
 Forster's review heavily favoured Willcock's interpretation.

 By reprinting the review, Forster had restated the libel.
 This caused Murdoch to pursue Forster for damages.
 Forster and his publisher ultimately had to pay £500 and costs, the withdraw the article from Abinger Harvest and issue an apology in court.
 Unsold copies of the book were re-issued with the pages containing "A Flood in the Office" removed.
 This resulted in 1936 re-issued copies of Abinger Harvest to list "A Flood in the Office" in its table of contents without actually containing the article.

 The incident made Forster concerned about potential libellous content in his work on T. E. Lawrence.
 He even unsuccessfully reached out to Lawrence's estate to gain assurances he would not be sued.